SleepyLark/RidgeRadio/README.md

 - Inside that folder, change the *X* in `Slot_X` to any number (i.e. "Slot_1", "Slot_2")
 - Insert your SD card, restart the system, and select the mod in ModMoon.

-If you're having troubles with ModMoon look [here](https://gbatemp.net/threads/modmoon-a-beautiful-simple-and-compact-mods-manager-for-the-nintendo-3ds.519080/) or just follow the instructions below.
+If you're having troubles with ModMoon look [here](https://gbatemp.net/threads/modmoon-a-beautiful-simple-and-compact-mods-manager-for-the-nintendo-3ds.519080/) or patch it directly in Luma instead (see below)

 #### Luma's LayeredFS
 - Hold Select while booting your 3DS and enable game patching in the Luma configuration menu.